heidi-holappa/tira-labra-2022/documentation/weekly-report-1.md

 ## How has the application progressed?
 This week the core content application has not yet progressed.
 I did however create an initial template for the GUI, which can already be tested by downloading the project.
 I used my previous work from the OhTe-course to setup the main layout, menu structure and theme configuration that I personally created this spring.
 I considered that reusing my own work in this way is acceptable, as the GUI is merely a tool to make focusing on the purpose of this course more convenient.

-I have made an initial proposal for the application structure, which can be found in the requirements specification documentation.
+I have made an initial proposal for the application structure, which can be found in the [architecture](architecture.md) documentation.

 ## What did I learn during this week / today?
-I learned...
+I scraped the surface on lossless compression and learned a little on the history of the Huffman coding and LZ77.
+I also got a basic understanding on how these two algorithms / approaches work, and that they are rarely used on their own, but rather as 'tools' to tackle a part of a more complex task.
+I learned a little bit about DEFLATE that combines the two before mentions algorithms.
+If there is time, it'd be fantastic to implement that as well into this project!

 ## What remained unclear or caused difficulties?
 I am at this time uncertain on whether I chose a good starting point for this project.
-It was relatively easy to find pseudocode examples of the two algorithms I propose focusing on (Huffman coding, LZ77).
-I estimated that the sources seemed trustworthy, but I have a certain amount of uncertainty nevertheless.
-I would very much appreciate on hearing feedback on this.
-Taking in to consideration that my goal is the get a good grade (at the least a 5),
+It was relatively easy to find pseudocode examples of the two algorithms I propose focusing on (Huffman coding, LZ77), but I do not yet understand the functionalities of these algorithms well enough to fully understand, whether the pseudocode examples I first found are optimal or not.
+I still need to do a lot of research.

+At the moment I am struggling with understanding the time and space complexities of these algorithms.
+I have detailed my current understanding in the 'requirements specification' document and would very much appreciate feedback on the content.
+Also I would like to hear feedback on whether the scope of my project is good for this course, taking in to consideration that my goal is the get a good grade (preferrably a 5).

+To sum up
+* I would like to setup an online meeting to get guidance
+* I am uncertain on the time and space complexities
 * is the scope good for this project?
-* are my initial sources a good starting point?
+* tips on good and well regarded sources would be very welcome

 ## Next steps
-During next week I will start building the application.
-The initial idea is to have a rough GUI ready and first working versions of the algorithms ready for use.
+During next week I will start building the application and first versions of the algorithms selected for this project.
+The initial idea is to have first working versions of the algorithms ready for use and GUI-features that enable trying out the implementation of the algorithms.

 | Date (dd/mm/yyyy) |Task | Hours |